ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

     - No volcanism or weathering to regulate composition
     - You get **toxic skies** or inert ones — but not breathable ones
 - **Conclusion**:
-	- Planemos below ~0.500⨁ mass face compounding risks:
+	- planemons below ~0.500⨁ mass face compounding risks:
         - Atmospheric loss
         - Magnetic weakness
 	    - Thermal stagnation